Governance & the Judicial Conference

 - Continuously study the operation and effect of the general rules of practice and procedure in the federal courts, as prescribed by the Supreme Court pursuant to law.

-The Judicial Conference also supervises the Director of the Administrative Office of the U.S. Courts in his role as the administrative officer of the courts of the United States under 28 U.S.C. § 604.
+The Judicial Conference also supervises the Director of the Administrative Office of the U.S. Courts in the Director’s role as the administrative officer of the courts of the United States under 28 U.S.C. § 604.
 In addition, certain statutes authorize the Judicial Conference to act in a variety of specific areas dealing with the administration of the courts.

 Learn more about how the Judicial Conference is organized, membership, and read reports of the Judicial Conference proceedings.